 Who Do You Serve, Who Do You Protect?
 Police Violence and Resistance in the United States

-Truthout’s first print anthology, published by Haymarket Books, is out!
-It features contributions from Ejeris Dixon, Adam Hudson, Aaron Cantú, Mike Ludwig, Page May, Asha Rosa, Monica Trinidad, Kelly Hayes, Sarah Macaraeg, Alison Flowers, William C. Anderson and myself!
+Truthout’s print anthology, published by Haymarket Books, features contributions from Ejeris Dixon, Adam Hudson, Aaron Cantú, Mike Ludwig, Page May, Asha Rosa, Monica Trinidad, Kelly Hayes, Sarah Macaraeg, Alison Flowers, William C. Anderson and myself!

 What is the reality of policing in the United States?
 Do the police keep anyone safe and secure other than the very wealthy?
 How do recent police killings of young Black people in the US fit into the historical and global context of anti-Blackness?